opentargets/validator/README.md

 ### Schema URLs

 The OpenTargets JSON schema is located at https://github.com/opentargets/json_schema/blob/master/opentargets.json .
-When specifying this schema to the validator, you should use the :raw" GitHub URL, e.g.
+When specifying this schema to the validator, you should use the "raw" GitHub URL, e.g.

 `https://raw.githubusercontent.com/opentargets/json_schema/1.5.0/opentargets.json`